tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-2.md

 }
 ```

-You can build `toyc` and try yourself: `toyc test/codegen.toy -emit=mlir
+You can build `toyc-ch2` and try yourself: `toyc-ch2 test/codegen.toy -emit=mlir
 -mlir-print-debuginfo`.
-We can also check our RoundTrip: `toyc test/codegen.toy
+We can also check our RoundTrip: `toyc-ch2 test/codegen.toy
--emit=mlir -mlir-print-debuginfo > codegen.mlir` followed by `toyc codegen.mlir
+-emit=mlir -mlir-print-debuginfo > codegen.mlir` followed by `toyc-ch2 codegen.mlir
 -emit=mlir`.

 Notice how these MLIR operations are prefixed with `toy.` ; by convention we use